to The Princeton Ocean Model (POM), a simple-to-run yet powerful ocean modeling code that is able to simulate

 International Workshop on Modeling the Ocean (IWMO)

-The 7th IWMO will be held 1-5 June 2015 at Australian National
+The 7th IWMO was held 1-5 June 2015 at Australian National

 University (ANU), Canberra, Australia.